The popularity of Salesforce is evident in the increasing user base, enhanced customer experience, better sales cycles, and customizability.

 3rd-Party Integrations

-So the best alternative will be to leverage the breadth of the apps that Salesforce has to offer on AppExchange.
-They are professional, provide ready-made integrations to get you up and running in no time, and support a lot of different deployments and pricing models.
+The best alternative will be to leverage the breadth of the apps that Salesforce has to offer on AppExchange.
+These solutions provide ready-made integrations to get you up and running and support a lot of different deployments and pricing models.

-Let’s first set the criteria for the right 3rd-party solution.
+Let’s establish the criteria for the right Salesforce third-party integration.

 Decentralized Integration